Basics on Printing Checks and MICR Toner

 By keeping the magnetic toner cartridge in the printer and not swapping it with a non-magnetic cartridge you decrease the possibility of accidentally printing checks with the wrong toner.
 It also reduces wear and tear on the printer.

-Q: How can I find out which of your MICR toner cartridges is compatible with my printer?
+Q: How can I find out which MICR toner cartridges is compatible with my printer?

-A: Do a search by the model number of your printer (such as HP 1200) or by your part number (such as C7115X):
+A: Do a search by the model number of your printer (such as HP M402dw) or by your part number (such as CF226X):

-You may also browse by the category namebrand and find the Hewlett Packard, Lexmark, IBM, or Dell model which you think is compatible.
+You may also browse by the category name brand and find the HP or Canon model which you think is compatible.
 Click on the "Item Name" or "Picture", which will bring you to a description of the cartridge and a comprehensive list of compatible printers from different manufacturers, if any.
 While we have attempted to be as thorough as possible, it is possible that some compatible models are not listed.
 Please contact our technical support if you need further assistance at 1-800-260-9809.

 Q: Are magnetic ink cartridges or MICR ink cartridges available for my inkjet printer?

-A: No, we are not aware of any magnetic ink jet cartridges currently on the market:
+A: There are some magnetic ink jet cartridges currently on the market, but we do not recommend this method:

 Because of the wide variation of ink absorption with different papers, it is unlikely that an acceptable formula will be found that is capable of producing a consistent quality magnetic signal.
 Also, most ink is made of up water-based components or pigmented ink, not the iron ore found in MICR toner cartridges.